practicalli/blog-cryogen/content/md/posts/emacs-cider-removing-old-cider-compat.md

 Here are a few options to work around this issue

-> The maintainer of helm-cider has merged a fix for this already (Thank you Bozhidar), so the options below will not be necessary once a new package has been built by MELPA - https://melpa.org/#/?q=helm-cider
+> The maintainer of helm-cider has merged a fix for this already (Thank you Bozhidar), so the options below will not be necessary once a new package has been built by MELPA - https://melpa.org/#/helm-cider (see Build log for details)

 <!-- more -->